johnjohndoe/android-gradle-plugin-dsl/README.md

 - [Daniel Lew - Introduction to Groovy and Gradle (2015-03-17)][introduction-to-groovy-and-gradle]
 - [Daniel Lew - Lessons learned from our first Gradle plugin for Android, Victor (2015-03-31)][lessons-learned-gradle-plugin-android-victor]
+- [Ruby script to generate a docset from the Android Gradle Plugin DSL Reference][android-gradle-plugin-dash-docset]